Paris Ice Cream Shops: Les Glaciers de Paris

-Readers of The Perfect Scoop are familiar with my abundant fondness for Raimo (page 133.)
-I go for the décor, which is retro-modern—think lots of chrome, stainless-steel and leather.
-But aside from the fabulous design, the just-churned glaces are popular here, especially the fruit-based ice creams of summer, flavored with peaches, nectarines and melon.
+Readers of The Perfect Scoop are familiar with my fondness for Raimo (page 133.)
+I used to go for the décor, which was retro-modern before an unfortunate remodel.
+But most come here for the just-churned glaces here, especially the fruit-based ice creams of summer, flavored with peaches, nectarines and melon.
 My favorite is fleur de lait, an icy-cold boule of light frozen cream.
 Worth making the journey to this neighborhood a little trip from the center of Paris, although there is now a shop in the Marais.

 59-61, Boulevard de Reuilly